 My college Public Relations professor, Lars Kristiansen, always said – “Good PR is always timely PR.”
-His sentiments from 2010, as a freshman, couldn’t be truer in 2017.
+His sentiments from 2010, as a freshman, couldn’t be truer in 2017, especially with how much PR and digital marketing has developed and changed.
 “What makes timely public relations so wonderful?” you might ask.
 Other than publicity, it creates new opportunities for brands to resonate with consumers, build or expand an audience, and build partnerships.
+Of course, different strategies may be required depending on the location of a business looking for the services of a PR agency; for example, businesses in the Philippines may want to look at the likes of NGP (https://www.ngpimc.com) for their marketing and PR needs.

 Being public relations folk and working in an ever-changing media landscape, we stress to all our clients the importance of timely PR; Chacka Marketing, a digital marketing agency helping clients execute performance-based digital marketing campaigns, took this message to heart and capitalized.